Vietnam Historical Trip, Day 6: Da Nang

 Pedestal and statue for the Cham King

 We had lunch at Han Market, near to the Museum.
 It was a typical market but one caught my attention was the one-day tailoring services offered by several shops.
-I had booked mine and the received my full suit the next day, delivered to our hotel's room... :D
+I had booked mine and then received my full suit the next day, delivered to our hotel's room... :D

 Comments